This website is maintained through 'Mark_OS' and Hermes agent workflows for machine readability.

 That is why so many AI marketing experiments look impressive in a demo and become dangerous in production.

+The prompt can improve the output.
 The approval loop decides whether the system can be trusted.

 What is an AI marketing approval loop?